 Candied pecans (or walnuts, or almonds) are a great culinary trick to have up your sleeve.
 They are easy to make, very versatile and they’ll impress the socks off anyone you serve them to.
 I love to add them to salads or set them out in a bowl for nibbles.
-(And they are totally irresistible, so you may want to make extra!)
+(And they are totally irresistible, so make extra!)

-Make these when you are able to give your full attention to what you’re doing; the sugar melts very quickly–and quickly burns if you’re not paying attention!
-You’ve got to work very fast when you hit that magic moment.
-The times below are estimates because the precise times depend on the heat of your stove.
-Use your eyes–and your nose–as you make these nuts.
-First you smell the lovely fragrance of toasting nuts, then as the sugar melts you’ll smell a hint of caramel.
-(To give you a rough time estimate, it took me 7 minutes to make these on my gas stove from start to finish.)
+Make these when you are able to give your full attention to what you’re doing; the sugar melts quickly, and burns if you’re not paying attention!
+The times below are estimates because precise times depend on the heat of your stove.
+(For a rough time estimate, it took me 7 minutes to make these on my gas stove from start to finish.)

 Any skillet will work, but you are making caramel, which is notoriously rough on nonstick pans.
 Stainless steel is preferable only for the sake of your pan.